-Social media platforms are now a prominent data source used by corporations, academics, and even the government to gain insights on our society.
+Social media platforms are now a reality with prominent data source used by corporations, academics, and even the government to gain insights on our society.

 A common tendency in the new era of big data is to quickly analyze every new dataset or tool and draw conclusions before fully understanding the implications behind it.
 In an articled titled, “Does Social Media Actually Reflect Reality?”
 Forbes contributor Kalev Leetaru argues that the downside of today’s social media analytics is that we rarely stop to question whether or not our results are truly meaningful.